Learn about Bojagi and enjoy making a coaster.

 This course runs from 10.00 – 16.00, with a one hour lunch break in the middle.
 Bring your own lunch (a refrigerator and microwave are available).
 Alternatively, there is a bakery in the neighbourhood where you can buy lunch.
 The workshop is located in Social Fabric’s atelier at Eichstrasse 29, 8045 Zürich (next to Bahnhof Binz and the atelier is at the 3rd floor).

-Cost: CHF 125 for one day workshop, including Korean fabric and other equipment.
+Cost: CHF 125 for one day workshop, including Korean silk and other equipment.